 Arts Cheyenne is launching a new program called ‘The Work of Art: Career Development for Artists’.
-This program is based on the Springboard for the Arts ‘Work of Art’ Program, utilizing resources and training provided to Arts Cheyenne Staff in Fall, 2022.
+This program is based on the Springboard for the Arts ‘Work of Art’ Program, utilizing resources and training provided to Arts Cheyenne staff.

-This program is intended to provide business and career planning, goal setting, portfolio and marketing, and other necessary skills to artists of all disciplines–from those who are starting out, to those who are ready to pivot, to those who just need a refresher.
+This program is intended to provide business and career planning, goal setting, portfolio and marketing tactics, and other necessary skills to artists of all disciplines–from those who are starting out, to those who are ready to pivot, to those who just need a refresher.

 About the Courses

 The coursework for ‘Work of Art’ training will be offered as follows:

 - A full 8-week curriculum, taking participants from the basics of planning and goal setting, to managing day-to-day operations, to a full business plan.

 - Course materials will be provided as a part of the course curriculum and pricing.

 - Week 1: Career Planning and Time Management